S-SQ/Projects/README.md

 Initial Project Stuff.pynb  This file was used to create some of the initial map visualizations from the ACLED data Set

+Scripts/notebooks, with the exception of GDELTProject2, were created by Sean Eskew.

 #Data: